GoogleCloudPlatform/policyscanner/README.md

     1. `POLICY_SCANNER_ORG_NAME` is the name of the org you want to scan.
     2. `POLICY_SCANNER_ORG_ID` is the numeric ID of the org you want to scan.
-    3. `POLICY_SCANNER_INPUT_REPOSITORY_URL` is the name of the GCS bucket that contains the checked-in policies.
+    3. `POLICY_SCANNER_INPUT_REPOSITORY_URL` is the name of the GCS bucket that contains the checked-in policies, e.g. "sample-project-879.appspot.com".
-    4. `POLICY_SCANNER_SINK_URL` is the url of the file to which the output of the scanner will be written, e.g. `gs://bucket-name/OUTPUT`.
+    4. `POLICY_SCANNER_SINK_URL` is the url of the file to which the output of the scanner will be written, e.g.
+       `gs://sample-project-879.appspot.com/OUTPUT`.
     5. `POLICY_SCANNER_EXECUTE_ON_CLOUD` is a boolean which is set to "TRUE" if the pipeline is supposed to execute on Google Cloud and "FALSE" if it is supposed to run using the local Dataflow runner.
     6. `POLICY_SCANNER_DATAFLOW_TMP_BUCKET` is a GCS bucket that Dataflow can use to store some temporary files during the execution of the pipeline.
        Only used when running the pipeline on Google Cloud.
+Can be the same as `POLICY_SCANNER_INPUT_REPOSITORY_URL`.

 4. Deploy the app.
   1. If haven't already, install the [Google Cloud SDK](https://cloud.google.com/sdk/downloads).